-Transfers without consideration during one’s lifetime are considered gifts under federal and state tax law.
+Transfers without consideration during one’s lifetime are considered gifts under federal and New York tax law.
 From an estate tax perspective, gifts reduce the estate tax threshold of the person making the gift and after death, that person’s estate would have to pay taxes on the amount of the estate that exceeds the estate tax threshold.
-However, with advanced preparation, a franchisee interested in succession planning can implement a plan to minimize tax burdens.
+However, with advanced preparation, a franchisee interested in succession planning can implement a plan to minimize the tax burden of the transaction.

-Franchisees are responsible for finding a buyer when they want to sell their franchises.
-Succession planning may involve a franchisee identifying a successor such as a family member or key employee.
-In these circumstances, and depending upon the terms and conditions of the particular franchise agreement, the franchisor may be granted limited time and opportunity to evaluate and approve the buyer or successor.
+Franchisees are, typically, responsible for finding a buyer when they want to sell their franchise.
+Succession planning may involve a franchisee identifying a successor.
+In these circumstances, and depending upon the terms and conditions of the particular franchise agreement, the franchisor may be granted a limited time and a limited opportunity to evaluate and approve the buyer or successor.

 A smart succession plan involves getting the franchisor on board early in the process so that the franchisor can become comfortable with the future operators of the franchise.
 Proper planning includes grooming successors for management and facilitate relationships between them and the franchisor, creditors, vendors and employees.
 That planning should start sooner rather than later.